 But how do you get started?

 First, you need a dedicated tool.
-A tool that allows you to implement and manage the three core aspects of the content supply chain strategy, which are create, manage, and deploy.
+A tool that allows you to implement and manage the four core aspects of the content supply chain strategy, which are create, manage, route, excite.

 That’s what CELUM is for.

-With CELUM, marketing teams can create, manage and route content more effectively to deliver perfect product experiences.
+With CELUM, marketing teams can create, manage and route and excite user with personalised content more effectively to deliver perfect product experiences that help you sell.

 CELUM’s core features enable brands to:

-- Build one centralized hub for all product content
+- Build one centralised hub for all product content.

 - Share and access files from anywhere and more.